-The University is committed to providing international study and work related opportunities for all of its students.
-For most undergraduate programmes, such opportunities are currently available through an optional semester or year abroad during the standard three/four years of study with the semester or year abroad contributing to the degree classification.
+The University is committed to providing international study and work-related opportunities for all of its students.
+For most undergraduate programmes, such opportunities are currently available through an optional semester or year abroad during the standard three/four years of study.
 A small number of programmes include an integrated semester or year abroad either studying or on placement.

-Additional year supplements are avilable for adoption by Schools for undergraduate and postgraduate students undertaking a placement, international study, or a placement abroad.
+Additional year supplements are available for adoption by Schools for undergraduate and postgraduate students undertaking a placement, international study, or a placement abroad.

-Arrangements and the requirements for existing degree programmes with an additional year's placement or study abroad are unaffected by the Additional Year Supplement, although Schools may wish to consider using the new additional year supplement option.
+Arrangements for, and the requirements for, existing degree programmes with an additional year's placement or study abroad are unaffected by the Additional Year Supplement, although Schools may wish to consider using the new additional year supplement option.